“Possessions have no intrinsic meaning only the meaning we give them.” – Source

 During TheMinimalists latest podcast (at least latest while I’m writing this, it might not be the latest, when you are reading this), a woman named Maggie (apologize if I’ve spelled it wrong) asked a question about minimalism lifestyle, looking up to other minimalists and this concept of ‘not feeling minimalist enough’.

-I think just like with a lot of movements and lifestyles, you’ll have the extremists like Connor from Thriving Minimalist and you’ll also have people like me that find comfort in clutter free life, but contrary to Connor I still wear underwear and I can’t fit all my belongings in a backpack.
+I think just like with a lot of movements and lifestyles, you’ll have the extremists like Connor from Thriving Minimalist and you’ll also have people like me that find comfort in clutter free life.
+Contrary to Connor I still wear underwear and I can’t fit all my belongings in a backpack.
 Yet?
 (Who knows.)

-Personally, I go trough times when my charity bags fill up to the brim in a matter of hours because I’m feeling an intense need to get rid of stuff and then other times I’m happy to have a bit more around.
+Personally, I go trough times when my charity bags fill up to the brim in a matter of hours because I’m feeling an intense need to get rid of stuff.
+Other times I’m happy to have a bit more around.
 For example, at the moment I am going trough a very busy time at university and I kid you not I have around 20 different library book lying all over my bedroom floor.
 While this arrangement is annoying me tremendously, I also know that I need these books for the numerous assignments I am working on.

 There is no such thing as ‘not being minimalist enough’, like with many concepts in life, you have to assess it personally, figure out your own meaning of it.
 TheMinimalists in their podcast talked about Cal Newport’s article on digital minimalism and the evaluation of the values he suggests could easily be applied to anyone’s life.
 Traditionally minimalism suggests assessing items by asking whether this ‘thing’ adds value or joy to your life.
 Newport in the article further breaks it down when evaluating an item’s value and suggests considering: